aboutcoders/job-bundle/docs/howto-inject-runtime-parameters.md

 A job can be invoked with two types of parameters.
 First type are parameters that can be serialized/deserialized with the [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
 Second type are runtime parameters.
 As the name suggests, runtime parameters are provided at runtime.
 This is done with event listeners that register the runtime parameters within the execution context of a job.

-__Note:__ The job logger, that is available for every job, is provided with the same approach.
+__Note:__ The job manager and logger, that are available for every job, are provided with the same approach.

 To inject a parameter at runtime you need to do two things: